 Held between 2015 and 2020, the Masters of Advanced Studies in Integrated Crop Management (MAS ICM) aimed to address critical agricultural and environmental challenges by creating a unique higher ICM education programme in Switzerland.

-The MAS ICM, also offered as a Diploma of Advanced Studies (DAS), will give students everywhere the opportunity to learn about sound crop management principles and to explore solutions that can be incorporated into practice and policy back home.
+The MAS ICM, also offered as a Diploma of Advanced Studies (DAS), gave students around the world the opportunity to learn about sound crop management principles and explore solutions that can be incorporated into practice and policy in their home countries.

-The MAS ICM study programme also addresses the wider implications of ICM, particularly the socio-economic and ecological aspects, which form the backdrop of this holistic agricultural production system.
-General topics covered include: soil management, seed selection, crop nutrition, cropping strategies, pest and landscape management, water management, statistics, national and regional agricultural policies, and rural economics.
+The MAS ICM study programme also addressed the wider implications of ICM, particularly the socio-economic and ecological aspects, which form the backdrop of this holistic agricultural production system.
+General topics covered included: soil management, seed selection, crop nutrition, cropping strategies, pest and landscape management, water management, statistics, national and regional agricultural policies and rural economics.

-To view more MAS ICM participant videos, click here
+To view more 2020 MAS ICM participant videos, click here

-Taught in English, the duration of the study program is two semesters (full time for nine months), consisting of 13 thematic modules, a workshop on the future of agriculture and a final case study session on building an ICM strategy.
-Modules will include research demonstrations, field visits, and study tours to partner organisations.
-The programme will be led by ICM experts from CABI and University of Neuchâtel, and feature interdisciplinary guest lecturers from around the world.
+Taught in English, the study programme consisted of 13 thematic modules, a workshop on the future of agriculture and a final case study session on building an ICM strategy.
+Modules included research demonstrations, field visits and study tours to partner organizations.
+The programme was led by ICM experts from CABI and the University of Neuchâtel and featured interdisciplinary guest lecturers.
+Students were also required to write a thesis.